JustinLamMSFT/microsoft/microsoft-365/project/project-plan-1.md

  |
 | Required Operating System |

-Same as Microsoft 365, see the [Microsoft 365 resources page](https://www.microsoft.com/en-us/microsoft-365/microsoft-365-and-office-resources) for more information.
+Same as Microsoft 365, see the [Microsoft 365 resources page](https://go.microsoft.com/fwlink/?linkid=2284806) for more information